1Which of the following best defines Opportunity Cost?

 44The law of variable proportions is also known as:

-A.Law of Constant Returns
+A.Law of Diminishing Returns

 B.Law of Diminishing Marginal Utility

-C.Law of Diminishing Returns
+C.Law of Constant Returns

 D.Law of Supply